-Don’t do more than this ratio or it’ll disrupt the flow of the interview and hurt your chances at getting the job offer.
+Don’t do more than this ratio or it’ll disrupt the flow of the interview and hurt your chances of getting the job offer.

 Do your best to build a connection with as many people in the panel interview as possible.

-Find common areas of interest when preparing for the interview, share stories, mix your questions into the interview instead of just waiting until the end (this makes it feel more like a back-and-forth conversation, and less like an interrogation).
+Find common areas of interest when preparing for the interview, share stories, and mix your questions into the flow of the interview… instead of waiting until the end (this makes it feel more like a back-and-forth conversation, and less like an interrogation).

 Remember in any interview, and especially a panel interview, they’re not just evaluating your skills and experience – they’re looking to see how you’ll fit in with the current team, company culture and more.